tuna-f1sh/wooden-bits-fpga/BLOG.md

 The set button was easy to port: I added an input to the top module connected to a IO pin for button.
-If the button is pressed, the clock source to the first counter flip-flop changes to one that is running at 1000 Hz and the display colour changes red.
+If the button is pressed, the clock source to the first counter flip-flop changes to one that is running at 1000 Hz (using a counter based divider) and the display colour changes red.
 Releasing the button returns the clock to the normal state.
 This allows a user to quickly advance the clock to the correct time.

 Whilst it was an easy port, the user interraction is much less refined then on the software version.
-My embedded design features a delay before advancing at accelerated time so one can button press through minutes when near the correct time, or hold the button to advance quickly.
+My software design features a delay before advancing at accelerated time so one can button press through minutes when near the correct time, or hold the button to advance quickly.
 It will also wait in set mode for a few seconds on release before setting the new time.
 Additionally, the set button can be used to set the main display colour.

-These advanced interaction would all be possible on the FPGA but the design would become somewhat messy and it would need to be carefully thoughtout as to avoid FPGA bad practices (there are some big pitfalls I have found!).
+These advanced interaction would all be possible on the FPGA but the design would become somewhat messy and it would need to be carefully implemented as to avoid FPGA bad practices (there are some big pitfalls I have found!).
 My take away was that these kind of user interaction features are better done in software - there is minimal overhead compared to driving the LEDs and it is very quick to implement.

 ### Rainbow Colour Cycle

 My original clock also fills the display with a rainbow colour routine at midday and midnight.
 Implementing this on the IceStick became quite challenging as I quickly overran the 1280 LUTS (basically combinational logic).
 I think this was due to setting a RGB colour for each LED in the colour register, where as before it was just an option between two colours based on whether a bit was high or low.
 Without the rainbow effect, the sythesis was a simple logic mask but with the addition of full 24 bit colour at run time, it would require much more complicated logic.
-In addition, the routine works using a pseudo colour wheel that also adds complexity to the logic synthesis.
+In addition, the routine works using a pseudo colour wheel that also adds complexity to the logic synthesis, due to three `<` switches.

 Encounting these sorts of problems are useful when learning a new topic.
 Whilst the base project itself is quite simple, adding in these sorts of